brunomsantiago/subsea_inpainting/readme.md

 ### 5.3 Processing times

+ - The methods were executed on Google Colab free GPU instances in march 2021, which means the GPU was probably a K80.
-Opencv processing time used as baseline (1x)
+ - Opencv processing times was used as baseline (1x).

 | Clip     | Number of Frames | FGVC                                            | Hifill                                        | Deepfill                                    | Opencv                                      |
 | :-:      | :-:              | :-:                                             | :-:                                           | :-:                                         | :-:                                         |